-1. In accordance with policy 5180, Employee Use of Social Media, employees are prohibited from communicating with current students through non-school-controlled social media without parental permission except to the extent that the employee and student have an appropriate relationship which originated outside of the school setting.
-Any communication through social media authorized under policy 5180 must meet the professional standards established in this policy and must otherwise be consistent with law and all other board policy.

-- 2. Instant messages will be treated as a form of communication through social media subject to the terms of policy 5180 and subsection B.1 above, regardless of whether the messaging service is actually provided through a social media service or otherwise. - 3.
+- 1. In accordance with policy 5180, Employee Use of Social Media, employees are prohibited from communicating with current students through non-school-controlled social media without parental permission except to the extent that the employee and student have an appropriate relationship which originated outside of the school setting.
+Any communication through social media authorized under policy 5180 must meet the professional standards established in this policy and must otherwise be consistent with law and all other board policy. - 2.
+Instant messages will be treated as a form of communication through social media subject to the terms of policy 5180 and subsection B.1 above, regardless of whether the messaging service is actually provided through a social media service or otherwise. - 3.
 Employees are prohibited from engaging in other forms of one-to-one electronic communications (e.g., voice, voice mail, email, texting, and photo or video transmission) with students without written prior approval of the employee's supervisor and the student's parent.
-This rule shall not apply, however, if one or more of the following circumstances exist: - a. the communication (1) is for an educational purpose, (2) is conducted through a school system-provided platform which archives all such communications for a period of at least three years, (this requirement does not apply to telephone or voice mail communications), and (3) occurs after the employee has given prior notice to his or her supervisor or designee that such communications will occur; - b. the communication serves an educational purpose and is simultaneously copied or transmitted to the employee's supervisor or designee and, upon request, to the parent or guardian; - c. the communication is necessary in a bona fide emergency, provided the communication is disclosed to the supervisor and parent or guardian as soon as reasonably possible; or - d. the communication derives from a relationship or association outside of the school setting and occurs with the consent of the parent or guardian, provided such communication does not otherwise violate this or other board policy.
+This rule shall not apply, however, if one or more of the following circumstances exist: - a. the communication (1) is for an educational purpose, (2) is conducted through a school system-provided platform which archives all such communications for a period of at least three years, (this requirement does not apply to telephone or voice mail communications), or is conducted via an electronic video-conferencing platform (e.g., Zoom, Webex, Google Meet) that has been approved by the superintendent or designee for instructional use, and (3) occurs after the employee has given prior notice to his or her supervisor or designee that such communications will occur and when they will occur;

+- b. the communication serves an educational purpose and is simultaneously copied or transmitted to the employee's supervisor or designee and, upon request, to the parent or guardian; - c. the communication is necessary in a bona fide emergency, provided the communication is disclosed to the supervisor and parent or guardian as soon as reasonably possible; or - d. the communication derives from a relationship or association outside of the school setting and occurs with the consent of the parent or guardian, provided such communication does not otherwise violate this or other board policy.